Home Ownership for People with Long-Term Disabilities (HOLD)

 Being ill or disabled shouldn’t stop you from getting a mortgage, even if you rely on benefits for all or part of your income.

-This is where the Home Ownership for People with Long-Term Disabilities (HOLD) scheme comes in, which could help you buy a home for sale on a Shared Ownership basis.
+This is where the Home Ownership for People with Long-Term Disabilities (HOLD) scheme comes in.
+This scheme, which covers England only, could help you buy a home on a shared ownership basis.

 How does it work?